Dunlap High School: History

 High school education for Dunlap was started in 1893, and was a two-year course.
 A new school building was built in 1899; the high school occupied the top floor of the frame structure, and afterward it became a four-year school.
 In 1934, the high school got a larger building, with rooms for the sciences, home economics, and the arts.
 In 1957, the school expanded further to meet the needs of a growing enrollment.

 The Dunlap Athletic Association was founded in 1915, under the direction of the school's principal.
 Monthly membership dues of 5 cents helped fund basketball, tennis, and track teams at the high school.
 Football was eventually added to the school's activities.

 Dunlap was District 105 until 1945 and District 302 from 1945 to 1969; it has been Dunlap Community Unit School District 323 since 1969.

 A new high school was built in 1976, with large spaces for home economics, industrial arts, a computer lab, a business department, chemistry and biology labs, music rooms, foreign language and English classes, mathematics, and fine arts.
-Along with the new school came updated athletic facilities, including a football stadium, and all-weather track, and a heated indoor pool.
+Along with the new school came updated athletic facilities, including a football stadium, an all-weather track, and a heated indoor pool.

-In 2000, the most of the old high school was demolished, with the remaining classrooms and gym becoming "Dunlap District #323 Activity Center."
+In 2000, most of the old high school was demolished, with the remaining classrooms and gym becoming "Dunlap District #323 Activity Center."
 The rest of the old high school grounds were dedicated in 2001 as Alumni Park.